mmccabe05-appdev/comparison-v2/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Comparison is an app to help you find new places to explore.

-Things you may want to cover:
+More to come...

 * Ruby version